An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 This web page shows only a small excerpt of our Garcia research.
-Another 192 words(14 lines of text) covering the years 1668 and 1706 are included under the topic Early Garcia History in all our PDF Extended History products.
+More information is included under the topic Early Garcia History in all our PDF Extended History products.

-Another 112 words(8 lines of text) are included under the topic Early Garcia Notables in all our PDF Extended History products.
+Another 273 words(20 lines of text) are included under the topic Early Garcia Notables in all our PDF Extended History products.

 The records on immigrants and ships' passengers show a number of people bearing the name Garcia: